zigoo0/JSONBee/README.md

 # JSONBee
 A ready to use JSONP endpoints to help bypass content security policy of different websites.

 The tool was presented during HackIT 2018 in Keiv.
-The presentation can be found here (not sure why the slides are screwed :D): https://www.slideshare.net/Hacken_Ecosystem/ebrahem-hegazy-bug-hunters-manual-for-bypassing-contentsecuritypolicy
+The presentation can be found here (not sure why format of the slides is screwed :D): https://www.slideshare.net/Hacken_Ecosystem/ebrahem-hegazy-bug-hunters-manual-for-bypassing-contentsecuritypolicy

 # What is JSONBee?